 - To send the case back to the original hearing officer or board

 - Witnesses are not a part of the appeal process.
-During CSC Appeals Hearings, the student and the Dean of Students will provide the board with information about how and why the decision was made.
+During CSC Appeals Hearings, the student and the Director of Student Conduct will provide the board with information about how and why the decision was made.
 In all other appeals, the student meets individually with the administrator who is hearing the appeal.
 A Procedural Advocate may be present at the request of the student.

 Reason for Appeal